luistar/getting-to-know-aws-slides/README.md

 The slides feature a very detailed walkthrough.
 You'll find the necessary materials in the following two repos:
 * [serverful-webapp](https://github.com/luistar/serverful-webapp);
 * [serverless-webapp](https://github.com/luistar/serverless-webapp).

+## Template
+The beamer template used in this slides is [Metropolis](https://github.com/matze/mtheme).